froster102/watchlist-app/README.md

 # Movie Watchlist App

-This project is a movie watchlist application with a React frontend and a Node.js backend.
+A simple app to add your favourite movie to your watchlist

 ## Features